circlefin/circle-ooak/README.md

 - The `@agent_tool` decorator can be used with object instance methods instead of `@function_tool` which only supports static functions.
 - The `@secure_tool` decorator  can be used instead of the `@agent_tool` decorator to add before/after hooks to your tool code.
 - An `InstanceAgent` that can use `@agent_tool` and `@secure_tool`.
-An `InstanceAgent` is a subclass of a regular `Agent` and can interact with other agents via handoffs and guardrails.
+An `InstanceAgent` is a subclass of a regular OpenAI Agents SDK `Agent` and can interact with other agents via handoffs and guardrails.

-We implemented a Workflow Manager that implements the abstract `SecurityContext`, that checks that intended actions have been approved.
+This package includes a `WorkflowManager` that implements the abstract `SecurityContext`, that checks that intended actions have been approved.

 1. Create intent.
 The agent calls the @secure_tool function with `wfid=None` argument.
 Instead of